 7. Are there key terms in the piece that seem to have idiosyncratic definitions, or whose usages seem to change over the course of the argument?

-(1) to convey the basic flavor of the argument and
+(1) to convey the basic flavor of the argument of the text and

-(2) provides a good point of departure for a class discussion.
+(2) provides a good point of departure for a rich public discussion of the text.